larik-22/or1on/docs/Scrum Documentation.md

 - Ilarion: Not done with ORN-073, will finish by 18/12
 - Ignat: ORN-073 will be done in parallel with new task ORN-068 until 20/12
 - Rafael: ORN-058 is done.
 Assigned to ORN-062
 - Botond: Almost done with ORN-076, needs help with testing.
-Assigned to $$$...BOMBOCLAT PUT ISSUE NUMBER HERe...$$$
 - Robert: Finished ORN-064.
 Assigned to ORN-071.
 - Sarina: ORN-048 is done, will be merged by 18/12.
 Petko will help with the issues.
 - Jan: ORN-063 made progress, will finish by 18/12.
 Assigned to ORN-077